MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sites-usage-guidelines.md

 **Sample text:**</br>
 *It’s important that your site meet your business needs.
 If you need to create a custom add-in or deploy a resource intensive app, work with our internal team.
-For more information, contact (insert information on how to contact your IT team for this).*
+For more information, contact [**insert information on how to contact your IT team**].*

 ## ![Alt image text](media/sharing.png "Sharing") Sharing guidelines

 **Guidance:**</br>
-- Provide info on how your company has set up sharing.
+- Provide information on the way your company has set up sharing.
 If you have modified the settings from the defaults, you can tell your site owners what the sharing settings are for your organization, including for external sharing.

 **Resources:** </br>
 - [Plan your permissions strategy](https://docs.microsoft.com/en-us/sharepoint/plan-your-permissions-strategy)